Trekking in Nepal

 AN UMBRELLA (OPTIONAL)

-Which is quite useful to ward of the dogs, suitable as a waling stick, to use as a sunshade and useful when it rains.
+Which is quite useful to ward off the dogs, suitable as a walking stick, to use as a sunshade and useful when it rains.

 CLASSIFICATION OF TREKKING

-Trekking in Nepal take you through the country that has captured the imagination of mountaineers and explores for over a 100 years.
-You will encounter people in remote mountain villages whose life style has not changed in generations, yet they will convey a trust of foreigners, which is made possible by their secure position as Nepal, is the only country in the world that has never been ruled by any foreign power.
-Trekking in Nepal will have an opportunity to observe great variety of the Kingdom and the villages that embrace ethnic groups and cultures, accompanied by the picturesque villages, beautiful terraced landscape and majestic snow-capped mountains.
+Trekking in Nepal takes you through the country that has captured the imagination of mountaineers and explores for over 100 years.
+You will encounter people in remote mountain villages whose lifestyle has not changed in generations, yet they will convey the trust of foreigners, which is made possible by their secure position as Nepal, is the only country in the world that has never been ruled by any foreign power.
+Trekking in Nepal will have an opportunity to observe a great variety of the Kingdom and the villages that embrace ethnic groups and cultures, accompanied by picturesque villages, beautiful terraced landscapes and majestic snow-capped mountains.

 Generally between (900 to 2000 m.) with lots of “ups & downs”, one should be physically fit and a good walker for this trek.

-Varies between (900 to 3000 m.) a moderate trek with possibility of side trips to higher elevation.
+Varies between (900 to 3000 m.) a moderate trek with the possibility of side trips to higher elevations.

-A demanding trek, at an altitude of around 4000m with possible side trips to higher elevation.
+A demanding trek, at an altitude of around 4000m with possible side trips to higher elevations.
 Remote & unpopulated mountain trails are involved.

 It is considered a demanding trek reaching up to 5500 m.
-That requires an excellent health and physically fit condition.
+That requires excellent health and physically fit conditions.

-Under this category, may include climbing of trekking peaks and trekking through remote areas on rough terrain therefore it is considered as an extremely demanding trek.
+This category may include climbing trekking peaks and trekking through remote areas on rough terrain, therefore, it is considered as an extremely demanding trek.
 The trekker should have at least minimum experience of ALPINE TREK with basic knowledge of using crampons and an ice axe.
 A medical certificate from a qualified doctor is needed before winding this trek.

-We are presenting here some information of the most interesting and popular trekking areas.
+We are presenting here some information about the most interesting and popular trekking areas.

 ANNAPURNA is the most popular trek in Nepal, which passes through some of the most stunning scenery on earth.
-Beside day hikes, long treks through happy valleys deep into the heart of Himalayas can be made.
-In this trek, the elevation of 3939 meters above the sea level can be covered.
-Thakalis, Gurungs, Magars are the people that are found prevailing on the way.
-Subtropical to Alpine vegetation & climates is found changing with the elevation.
+Besides day hikes, long treks through happy valleys deep into the heart of the Himalayas can be made.
+In this trek, the elevation of 3939 meters above sea level can be covered.
+Thakalis, Gurungs, and Magars are the people that are found prevailing on the way.
+Subtropical to Alpine vegetation & climates are found to change with elevation.
 Trekking in the region allows exploring through rhododendron forests over the foothills of the Annapurna and Dhaulagiri and through the deepest gorge in the world, the Kali Gandaki gorge.
-Climate in this region does not remain constant, as the cold winds from the Tibetan plateau rush through the south, Jomsom; Ghandruk & Ghorepani are some of the trekking destination of this region.
+The climate in this region does not remain constant, as the cold winds from the Tibetan plateau rush through the south, Jomsom; Ghandruk & Ghorepani are some of the trekking destinations of this region.

 Pokhara valley drained by the Seti River is also studded with numerous lakes.
 Phewa Lake at the western end and Begnas Lake and Rupa Lake to the east are prominent ones.
-The valley floor is made-up of tremendous thickness of gravel cut into intricate terraces and deep canyons by the rivers.
+The valley floor is made up of a tremendous thickness of gravel cut into intricate terraces and deep canyons by the rivers.

-Similar to the contrast between the level plain and rugged hills, there are variations in culture pattern.
-These tropical plain and low hills are the home of Hindu population while in the temperate highlands inhabits the tribal Gurungs.
-Above the highest villages at 1900 meter extend extensive temperate forests and alpine pastures further beyond.
+Similar to the contrast between the level plain and rugged hills, there are variations in cultural patterns.
+These tropical plains and low hills are the home of the Hindu population while the temperate highlands inhabit the tribal Gurungs.
+Above the highest villages at 1900 meters extend extensive temperate forests and alpine pastures further beyond.

-The prevailing climate is humid sub-tropical with a heavy rain during the summer, spring; autumn and winter are ideal seasons for visiting and trekking around Pokhara valley.
+The prevailing climate is humid and sub-tropical with heavy rain during the summer, and spring; autumn and winter are ideal seasons for visiting and trekking around Pokhara valley.